 Appropriates \$4,000 in fiscal year 2020 to the Legislative Coordinating Commission (LCC) for the Legacy website.

 6 Proctor-Hermantown Munger Trail Spur; extension.

 Extends the availability of a portion of a previous appropriation that provided a grant to the city of Hermantown for the Proctor-Hermantown Munger Trail Spur project.

-7 Expenditures; accountability.
+7 Coordination and projects; extension.